Texas Chainsaw Massacre (2022 film): Plot

-Lila then takes Sally's shotgun and pursues Leatherface into an abandoned building where she is ambushed and attacked.
+Lila then takes Sally's shotgun and pursues Leatherface into an abandoned building, where she is ambushed and attacked.
 Melody arrives and takes Leatherface's chainsaw before using it to uppercut him, knocking him into a pool of water where he sinks to the bottom.
-They escape and Lila finds Sally's hat and puts it on before starting the morning drive back home.
+They escape, and Lila finds Sally's hat and puts it on before starting the morning drive back home.

 Leatherface emerges, still alive, and drags Melody out of the car before decapitating her with his chainsaw in the middle of the street.
-A horrified Lila watches as the self-driving car takes her out of Harlow.
+A horrified Lila watches as the self-driving car takes her out of Harlow—Leatherface dances in the street with his chainsaw and Melody's head.

-Leatherface dances in the street with his chainsaw and Melody's head.
+In a post-credit scene, Leatherface walks down the road towards his childhood home.